 6. Signature of a representative engineer or officer of the test facility.

-302.6.1.2.2.6 Installation limitations.
-When testing is in accordance with this section, the following limitations 1 through 7 regarding use and installation shall apply:
+302.5.1.2.2.6 Installation limitations.
+Where testing is in accordance with this section, the following limitations 1 through 8 regarding use and installation shall apply:

 1. Entry to the crawl space is only to service utilities and no storage is permitted.